thomasdashney/redux-modular/README.md

 }
 ```

-Now, we can quickly and easily mount this to multiple places in our redux state tree:
+Now, we can quickly and easily instantiate our logic and mount it multiple places in our redux state tree:

 ```js
 import { createStore,combineReducers } from 'redux'